giovana-morais/giovana-morais.github.io/about.md

 # About
 <img src="assets/images/bio.jpeg" style="float: left; padding-right: 10px;" width="300">

 Oi!
 My name is Giovana.
-I hold a Bachelors degree in Computer Science by [Universidade Federal de São Carlos](www.dcomp.sor.ufscar.br) (UFSCar Sorocaba) and a Master's degree in Computer Science by
+I hold a Bachelor's degree in Computer Science from [Universidade Federal de São Carlos](www.dcomp.sor.ufscar.br) (UFSCar Sorocaba) and a Master's degree in Computer Science from
 Universidade de São Paulo (USP), where I was part of the [COMPMUS](https://compmus.ime.usp.br/) group and advised by [Prof. Dr. Marcelo Queiroz](https://www.ime.usp.br/~mqz/).
-Nowadays, I'm a PhD Candidate in Computer Science at New
+I'm a PhD Candidate in Computer Science at New
 York University (NYU).
 I am part of the
 Music and Audio Research Laboratory, also known as